SimpliAj/PiBellBot/readme.md

 ## Future Updates:
 - [ ] Command to check when last time someone rang on door
-- [ ] Some way to detect CHAT_ID by the bot on message, so multiple people in a household can get the bot messages
+- [ ] Some way to detect CHAT_ID by the bot on message, so multiple people in a household can get the bot messages [W.I.P Branch](https://github.com/SimpliAj/PiBellBot/tree/multiple_chat_ids)

 ## License